-Undergraduate Teaching IS 101: Introduction to International Studies (Spring 2016/Fall 2017) PS/IS 431: Introduction to Contentious Politics (Spring 2017) PS/IS 401: Mobilizing for Social Change in Latin America (Fall 2016) IS 601: From Castro to Chiapas: Social Movements and Revolutions in Latin America (not currently scheduled) IS 401: Food and Water in an Age of Globalization (not currently scheduled)
+Undergraduate Teaching IS 101: Introduction to International Studies (Fall 2020/Spring 2021) PS/IS 431: Introduction to Contentious Politics (Fall 2021) PS/IS 401: Mobilizing for Social Change in Latin America (Fall 2022) IS 601: From Castro to Chiapas: Social Movements and Revolutions in Latin America (not currently scheduled) IS 401: Food and Water in an Age of Globalization (not currently scheduled)

 Statement of Teaching Philosophy My teaching philosophy has evolved through practice and is informed by formal training on pedagogy as part of the Madison Teaching and Learning Excellence program.
 My teaching philosophy currently hinges on two central ideas: student participation and intellectual diversity.
 I have taught everything from small undergraduate and graduate seminars, to fifty-student advanced lectures, to 300-student introductory courses and have tried to maintain a commitment to these ideas in every environment.